tfausak/tfausak.github.io/_posts/2016-12-05-haskell-package-checklist.md

   Overall HLint is a great tool for improving code quality.
   However some suggestions aren't worth following.
   For example, the re-export shortcut suggestion breaks the Haddock documentation.
-  Use your own judgement when deciding which suggestions to follow.
+  Use your own judgment when deciding which suggestions to follow.

 - **Format code with hindent.** hindent is the closest thing we have to a community style.